chadmeruwang/CrossBridges/README.md

    ```
    make
    ```
-4. two executables will be built
+4. Two executables will be built
    ```
    cross_bridge_simulator : the simulator to solve cross bridges problems
    simulator_test : the test program to validate the correctness of the code